 “Everyone died in this atomic war,” Captain Marvel realizes.
 “I’m the only man left alive.”

 While no precautions were deemed necessary for the atomic devices detonated by the United States in Nevada, the bombs being built by the Soviet Union were another matter.
-Immediately after the Soviets detonated its first atomic bomb in 1949, the U.S. government began assuring the American populace that they could survive a nuclear attack.
+Immediately after the Soviets detonated its first atomic bomb in 1949, the U.S. government began assuring the American populace that they could survive a nuclear attack, albeit with proper protection.

-Twenty million copies of a survival pamphlet were distributed by the National Security Resources Board, declaring, “If you follow the pointers in this little booklet you stand far better than an even chance of surviving the bomb’s blast, heat, and radioactivity.”
-Additional pamphlets quickly followed, not only offering advice but suggesting that it was one’s patriotic duty to take the necessary precautions for surviving an atomic bomb.
+According to Robert Jacobs in The Dragon’s Tail, twenty million copies of a survival pamphlet were distributed by the National Security Resources Board, that stated, “If you follow the pointers in this little booklet you stand far better than an even chance of surviving the bomb’s blast, heat, and radioactivity.”
+Additional pamphlets quickly followed, not only offering advice but suggesting that it was one’s patriotic duty to take the necessary steps for surviving an atomic bomb.

 All of the guides primarily stressed how individuals and families could survive an atomic attack as opposed to community efforts.
 This emphasis on individualism inevitably led to an “every man for himself” philosophy, especially regarding fallout shelters.
 An April 1961 article in Time magazine entitled “Gun Thy Neighbor?” featured a photo of an armed family standing next to a four-inch-thick door accompanied by the quote, “This isn’t to keep radiation out, it’s to keep people out.”
 A man in Chicago, meanwhile, told Time, “When I get my shelter finished, I’m going to mount a machine gun at the hatch to keep the neighbors out.”